 Regulatory actions surrounding aspirin

-2003: Bayer, the producer of Genuine Bayer Aspirin, petitioned the FDA to allow the use of aspirin to reduce the risk of a first heart attack in patients with a coronary heart disease risk of 10% or greater over 10 years.
+2003: Bayer, the manufacturer of Genuine Bayer Aspirin, petitioned the FDA to allow the use of aspirin to reduce the risk of a first heart attack in patients with a coronary heart disease risk of 10% or greater over 10 years.
 This is known as primary prevention.

 On Dec.
 8, 2003, the FDA's Cardio-Renal Drugs Advisory Committee met to evaluate the results of five published clinical trials,,,, submitted by Bayer to support their petition.
 The committee refused to recommend aspirin for primary prevention.
 The official concerns of the FDA were:

 In only one of the five studies submitted by Bayer was there a reduction in fatal heart attacks.
-In this study there was a larger, though not statistically significant, increase in fatal sudden death, strokes or other fatal cardiovascular events.
+In this study, there was a larger, though not statistically significant, increase in fatal sudden death, strokes or other fatal cardiovascular events.

-The lack of efficacy [prevention of cardiovascular events, primarily a first heart attack] in the face of associated morbidity (i.e., bleeding) prevents the recommendation of use of aspirin for the primary prevention of cardiovascular morbidity and mortality.
+The lack of efficacy (prevention of cardiovascular events, primarily a first heart attack) in the face of associated morbidity (i.e., bleeding) prevents the recommendation of use of aspirin for the primary prevention of cardiovascular morbidity and mortality.

-2020: The FDA and Health Canada (an agency in Canada similar to the FDA) warned that use NSAIDs at about 20 weeks or later in pregnancy rarely causes serious kidney problems in an unborn baby., These kidney problems can lead to oligohydramnios, a condition in which there are low levels of amniotic fluid surrounding the baby.
-Amniotic fluid normally provides a protective cushion and plays an important role in the development of a baby’s lungs, digestive system and muscles.
-Oligohydramnios in turn can lead to decreased range of motion in a baby’s arms and legs and delayed lung maturation.
+2020: The FDA and Health Canada (an agency in Canada similar to the FDA) warned that use of NSAIDs at about 20 weeks or later in pregnancy rarely causes serious kidney problems in an unborn baby., These kidney problems can lead to oligohydramnios, a condition in which there are low levels of amniotic fluid surrounding the baby.
+Amniotic fluid normally provides a protective cushion and plays an important role in the development of a baby's lungs, digestive system and muscles.
+Oligohydramnios, in turn, can lead to decreased range of motion in a baby's arms and legs and delayed lung maturation.